sg-wireless/pymakr-vsc/doc/multiplatform support.md

   - [ ] ubuntu-x64
   - [ ] mac
   - [ ] others

+- [ ] cleanup mp-download script
-- [ ] cleanup documentation on structure / remove unneeded structure
+    - [ ] documentation on structure
+    - [ ] remove unneeded structure
+    - [ ] get & add electron version for given VSCode versions
+    - [ ] get & add installed node version to allow simpler debugging / testing (replace current hardcoded version)

+- [ ] pymakr
+    - [ ] simplify serialport loading

 - [ ] ask for upstream fix (bindings) on hardcoded runtime (how to detect runtime electron/node ?)
 - [ ] Save native modules to project folder (prebuilds) to (better) allow check-in & avoid removal by `npm ci`
 - [ ] integrate into / replace install.js
+    - [?] only trigger rebuild when serialport cannot be loaded
+    - [?] translate PS1 script into javascript ? ( lots of effort )
+    - [?] call PS1 script from install.js (https://github.com/IonicaBizau/powershell)

-- [ ] make sure mp-download.ps1  runs on linux
+- [x] make sure mp-download.ps1 runs (on PowerShell core )
+    - [x] on windows
+    - [x] on linux
+    - [ ] on mac

-- [ ] add documentation  to how to install pwsh on linux
+- [ ] add documentation to how to install pwsh on linux / mac

 - [ ]  Add automated tests for loading serialport
   - [ ]  in NODE
   - [ ]  in electron with same build as VSCode current / future